thisiskiks/AloPyek_Analysis/README.md

 * **Vendor Clustering:** Segmented into 4 groups.
     * *Insight:* A "Ghost Cluster" was found with a **67% failure rate** but negligible volume, separating noise from actual operational risks.
 * **Biker Clustering:** Segmented into 4 groups based on Volume, Speed, and Reliability.
-    * *Insight:* Identified a "Critical Risk" segment (low activity, high error) vs. "Workhorses" (high activity, low error).
+    * *Insight:* Identified a "Critical Risk" segment (low activity, high error) vs. "Hardworkers" (high activity, low error).

 ---